Primary Research Interests

 Predicting seizure recurrence after an initial seizure-like episode from routine clinical notes using large language models: a retrospective cohort study

 Beaulieu-Jones, Brett K., Mauricio F Villamar, Phil Scordis, Ana Paula Bartmann, Waqar Ali, Benjamin D Wissel, Emily Alsentzer, Johann de Jong, Arijit Patra, Isaac Kohane.
-Lancet Digital Health (in press) (2023)
+Lancet Digital Health (2023)

 Our team demonstrated machine learning models, particularly large language models pre-trained on domain-specific data, are highly effective in predicting seizure recurrence in children after an initial seizure-like event.
 These models outperformed traditional structured data approaches and indicate that clinical notes contain significant information useful for the prediction of seizure recurrence.